aosabook/500lines/objmodel/README.txt

 A note about size: just counting the lines of all the code gives a too large result.
 However, there is a lot of shared code between the stages (particularly in the tests) which would not have to be shown in the actual chapter.
+There is a script countlines.py that shows an approximation of the correct lines by counting the lines of the diffs.

+There's another script diff.py that shows the diffs between the stages.